andrewrosemberg/PortfolioOpt.jl/docs/src/robust_po.md

 Many uncertainty sets have been proposed to accommodate different levels of conservatism and data structures ([1]-[6]).
 A comparison of uncertainty sets to usual risk measures used in finance was made in [3] and [10].

 A collection of recent contributions to robust portfolio strategies was made in [7 - 10].
-Data-driven approaches to robust PO also gained interest in recent years and can be found in [11] (for a portfolio of stocks) and [12] (for a portfolio of future contracts).
+Data-driven approaches to robust PO also gained interest in recent years and can be found in [11] - for a portfolio of stocks - and [12] - for a portfolio of future contracts.
 The results in those studies indicate promising alternatives for the integration between uncertain data and PO.

 ## Problem Definition
 Simple versions of the Mean-Variance PO problem with robust uncertainty around the estimated mean returns are implemented by the following functions: